BikeCalc/swift-measures/README.md

 # swift-measures

-A package containing a set of objects and protocols to create and convert units of measure.
+A package containing a set of objects and protocols to create and convert units of measure, for the Swift programming language.

 ## Overview